 16 A heavier material offers more support and lift

-For women with bigger boobs, a thicker bra fabric is ideal.
+For women with bigger boobs or sagging breasts, a thicker bra fabric is ideal.
 It offers plenty of lift and support.
 And you don’t feel any pressure even if you wear it all day long.

 You have to choose between cotton or synthetic bras.
 For big boobs, synthetic fabric is ideal.
 It holds correctly an underwire and has a perspiring-friendly fit.

 17 Wear bras with boning in the side